radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datasync/default/types.md

 * **LocationArn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) of the SMB location that is created.
 * **LocationUri**: string (ReadOnly): The URL of the SMB location that was described.
 * **MountOptions**: [MountOptions](#mountoptions)
-* **Password**: string (Required, WriteOnly): The password of the user who can mount the share and has the permissions to access files and folders in the SMB share.
+* **Password**: string (WriteOnly): The password of the user who can mount the share and has the permissions to access files and folders in the SMB share.
-* **ServerHostname**: string (Required, WriteOnly): The name of the SMB server.
+* **ServerHostname**: string (WriteOnly): The name of the SMB server.
 This value is the IP address or Domain Name Service (DNS) name of the SMB server.
-* **Subdirectory**: string (Required, WriteOnly): The subdirectory in the SMB file system that is used to read data from the SMB source location or write data to the SMB destination
+* **Subdirectory**: string (WriteOnly): The subdirectory in the SMB file system that is used to read data from the SMB source location or write data to the SMB destination
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.
 * **User**: string (Required): The user who can mount the share, has the permissions to access files and folders in the SMB share.